Casey-Johnson51/Casey-Johnson51/README.md

 Football coach and athletic performance coach with a background in education and performance data analysis, transitioning into data analytics.

-Currently completing the Google Data Analytics Professional Certificate and developing skills in SQL, Tableau, dashboard design, and data visualization.
-Passionate about using data to improve decision-making and performance.
+Completed the Google Data Analytics Professional Certificate and developed skills in SQL, Python, Tableau, dashboard design, and data visualization.

 ## Skills